jzabroski/Home/Finance/FixProtocol/README.md

 If you're doing a parallel cutover with ability to rollback, you will need each broker to expect an additional [Tag 115 OnBeHalfOfCompID](https://www.onixs.biz/fix-dictionary/4.2/tagnum_115.html) values be sent from you.
 This is not strictly required by FIX, but is simply how most line providers choose to run their network, as it simplifies debugging/troubleshooting requests and identifying which FIX line is having problems.
 Likewise, the second FIX connection will likely also use an additional [Tag 128 DeliverToCompID](https://www.onixs.biz/fix-dictionary/4.2/tagnum_128.html) values be sent from you.

+## Symbology Conventions

+- Don't use [Tag 15 Currency](https://btobits.com/fixopaedia/fixdic42/tag_15_Currency_.html) for symbology, because it's not guaranteed to be on every message.
+For example, it's not proper FIX to send [Tag 15 Currency](https://btobits.com/fixopaedia/fixdic42/tag_15_Currency_.html) on Cancel Order messages.
+Most middleware will reject this message by default.
+Instead, use [Tag 22 IDSource](https://www.onixs.biz/fix-dictionary/4.2/tagnum_22.html), [Tag 48 SecurityID](https://www.onixs.biz/fix-dictionary/4.2/tagnum_48.html), and [Tag 207](https://www.onixs.biz/fix-dictionary/4.2/tagnum_207.html).
+Tag 207 is needed if using ISIN on buy-side, and your executing broker likely uses Sedol, as an ISIN can be thought of as the "stock entity" whereas the SEDOL is the "line of stock".
+As of FIX 4.3, Tag 207 should be the ISO 10383 standard Market Identifier Code (see: [Appendix 6-C: Exchange Codes - ISO 10383 Market Identifier Code (MIC)](https://www.onixs.biz/fix-dictionary/4.4/app_6_c.html)).

 # Testing

 1. https://www.fixtrading.org/implementation-guide/